Disclaimer Examples

 This disclaimer notice explains that Twitter will not be held responsible for the content its users choose to share, which may be offensive to others.

-The Information Commissioner’s Office (ICO), which enforces global privacy laws such as the General Data Protection Regulation (GDPR) in the UK, also has a disclaimer on its site, shown below.
+The Information Commissioner’s Office (ICO), which enforces UK privacy laws such as the General Data Protection Regulation (GDPR), also has a disclaimer on its site, shown below.

 ICO-UK-GDPR-disclaimer

-Because the ICO discusses privacy law compliance, it must inform users that the information it provides is not legal advice and that the external website links it provides are only for reference.
+Because the ICO discusses compliance with privacy law, it must inform users that the information it provides is not legal advice and that the external website links are for reference only.

 It’s critical to limit your business’s liability for all aspects of your operations — even for small things like linking to other websites.